victorliu-sq/PaperWriting/FlashSMP.md

-Can you rewrite these sentences in your words?
+Can you rewrite these sentences to make it more academical?

 You can insert sentences, deleted sentences and reorder sentences, (also for words) to strengthen the connections between sentences.